awsdocs/amazon-workspaces-administration-guide/doc_source/modify-workspaces.md

 1. Choose **Modify**\.

-1. When the disk size increase is finished, you must [ restart the WorkSpace](reboot-workspaces.md) for the changes to take effect\.
-To avoid data loss, make sure the user saves any open files before you restart the WorkSpace\.
+1. When the disk size increase is finished, you must [ reboot the WorkSpace](reboot-workspaces.md) for the changes to take effect\.
+To avoid data loss, make sure the user saves any open files before you reboot the WorkSpace\.

 ## Changing Bundle Types<a name="change_bundles"></a>

 You can switch a WorkSpace between the Value, Standard, Performance, Power, and PowerPro bundles\.
-When you request a bundle change, Amazon WorkSpaces restarts the WorkSpace using the new bundle\.
+When you request a bundle change, Amazon WorkSpaces reboots the WorkSpace using the new bundle\.
 Amazon WorkSpaces preserves the operating system, applications, data, and storage settings for the WorkSpace\.

 You can request a larger bundle once in a 1\-hour period or a smaller bundle once every 30 days\.
 For a newly launched WorkSpace, you must wait 1 hour before requesting a larger bundle\.